briansteffens/briansteffens.github.io/blog/hello-world-from-a-bootloader/post.md

 `0x10`, the BIOS will check `al` for an ASCII character and print it out on the screen.

-It's not super important to memorize these specific codes, they're just magic numbers you look up when you need to make calls.
-In this situation, the BIOS is a lot like a library we'd use in a normal program.

 ```nasm
     jmp print_string
 ```